Sit Down Plated

 required to tray pass.

 Platters or chafing dishes of items artfully arranged on central tables.
 Guests usually move along the buffet line and serve themselves.
-The pros/cons to this style of service is you have a little bit lower staff costs, but higher food costs, since you don't know what the guests will select, and they control their portions and can come back for seconds.
+The pros/cons to this style of service is you have a little bit lower staff costs, but higher food costs, since you don't know what the guests will select, they control their portions, and can come back for seconds.